-Stamford Library has closed this week and will not re-open until early January next year.
+Stamford Library's High Street building closed in mid-September and will not re-open until early January next year.
 The closure is to enable the roof to be replaced which, as the building is Grade II listed, is a particularly sensitive and lengthy task.

-This is the first phase of repairs to the building, however, it is the only phase that requires the building to close.
+This is the first phase of repairs to the library building on Stamford High Street.
+However, it is the only phase that will require the building to close.
 The ashlar stone building was designed by William Legg and opened as a public library in 1906, however its heritage goes back to the early 1800s where it was formerly the portico to the old Stamford market and shambles.